 - Fill the water tank up with cool water, follow the manufacturer’s instructions to ensure you're using the correct amount, and turn on.

 - Once you have given the steamer a few minutes to heat up, place the first roller in and wait three to four seconds for the steam to soak up into the roller.
 Check this on your manufacturer's instructions as some may take longer.

 - Always start at the top of your head, take a section about half an inch wide and 1-2 inches long, comb the hair up, and roll the roller down from tip to root (you may then want to clip this in place).

-- Repeat this technique – I would always recommend you working from the centre of your head, right down to the back of your neck first.
+- Repeat this technique - I would always recommend you work from the center of your head, right down to the back of your neck first.